2 Weeks in Japan: The Perfect Itinerary for First Time Visitors

 Yasaka Pagoda is one of the most photographed sights in Kyoto

-Although we returned to Tokyo (2.5 hours from Kanazawa), I recommend spending the last 3-5 days of your trip in Kyoto, our favourite city in Japan.
+Although on this trip we returned to Tokyo (2.5 hours on the train from Kanazawa), I recommend spending the last 3-5 days of your trip in Kyoto, our favourite city in Japan.

 There are so many beautiful temples and traditional streets to explore.